 Let’s tie the phenomenon back to a more practical matter as is our wont on this site: your money.

-In a situation without further context, especially when it will affect your wallet, it’s best to assume you aren’t an early adopter or genre pioneer.
-Whether that’s tulip bulbs or bitcoins, if investment ideas hit the mainstream before you act you’re not going to be among the first.
+In any situation without further context, especially when it will affect your wallet, it’s best to assume you aren’t an early adopter or genre pioneer.
+Whether that’s tulip bulbs or bitcoins, if investment ideas hit the mainstream before you act you’re not going to be among the first to profit.

 So, proceed with caution – unless you know you have an advantage otherwise.
 Index funds are always an excellent choice.

 Have you experienced the Baader-Meinhof Phenomenon?
 Was your experienced triggered by a societal trend, coincidence, luck, brain-tricks, or a supernatural hive-mind?